bloominstituteoftechnology/DS-Unit-3-Sprint-1-Software-Engineering/module1-python-modules-packages-and-environments/assignment.md

 > ('potent phone', 0.7, 83)

-* `def silly_tuple_list(num_tuples):`
+5) `def silly_tuple_list(num_tuples):`

 Write a function that returns a list filled with a designated number of silly tuples.

-`>>> silly_tuple_list(num_tuples)`
+`>>> silly_tuple_list(2)`

 > [('blue house', 4.2, 187), ('potent phone', 0.7, 83)]

 Please note how all of the above functions build on each other and use previous functions that have been written to complete their work.
 These are examples of "helper functions."
 Helper functions are functions that don't necessarily exist to be called directly, but exist to be used by other functions to complete their work.

+### Part 3

-3) Implement at least 1 of the following "helper" utility functions in a `helper_functions.py` module.
+Implement at least 1 of the following "helper" utility functions in a `helper_functions.py` module.
 These code tasks are more advanced and are more robust to what you would find inside of a package that you  import and use as a tool during another project.
 You can use Pandas and/or NumPy functions to help you

 * `def null_count(df)`: Check a dataframe for nulls and return the number of missing values.